Tim-Nosco/z3_lessons/08/writeup.md

 ```
 *Figure 14*.
 This function runs a set of symbolic instructions given a concrete starting state.

 The function in *Figure 14* does something subtle but nice for my analysis.
-The state merging allows me to only inspect the `program_state` memory once all instructions are completed.
-There is another key thing that helps my analysis as well. *Figure 15* shows that I ensure no program run can modify the state that collects our program output assertions (held in `c_state`).
-This ensures that each `run_program` call is independent and _SIGNIFICANTLY_ faster than if a single state held the constraints for all runs.
+The state merging allows me to only inspect the `program_state` memory once all instructions are completed. *Figure 15* shows that I require no program run can modify the state that collects our program output assertions (held in `c_state`).
+This ensures that each `run_program` call is independent and _SIGNIFICANTLY_ faster than if a single, continuously updated state held the constraints for all runs.

 ```python
 #c_state will collect all the goal constraints for our final eval